Environmental Sustainability Management

 Biodiversity

-Sahaviriya Steel Industries Public Company Limited (SSI) together with Sahaviriya Steel Group at Bangsaphan have carried out a biodiversity survey project, which is a key indicator of abundance of the eco-system, in the areas surrounding Sahaviriya Steel Group, with details as follows:
+The Company gives importance to business operation along with preserving balance with nature and environment to conserve biodiversity of living thing and support the SGD 15 (Life on Land) of UN’s Sustainable Development Goals (SDGs), thus, the Company together with the companies in Sahaviriya Steel Group (SSI Group) have carried out a biodiversity survey project, which is a key indicator of abundance of the eco-system, in the areas surrounding Sahaviriya Steel Group, with details as follows:

 The Environmental Monitoring Project on Biological Resources

-In 2024, the Company and the companies in Sahaviriya Steelworks, employed a team of the specialists from the Department of Zoology Faculty of Science, Kasetsart University to conduct the survey on biodiversity (species diversity) in the following areas: 1) Thung Don Samran Field, 2) Thung Lan Khwai Field, 3) Nok-Ka-Rean Field, 4) Mae Rumphueng Mangrove Forest, and 5) Pa Klang Aow Natural Park to ensure that the Company’s operations did not impact the biodiversity.
-Such survey has been carried out for 17 years consecutively (2008-2024).
+In 2025, the Company and the companies in SSI Group, employed a team of the specialists from the Department of Zoology Faculty of Science, Kasetsart University to conduct the survey on biodiversity (species diversity) in the following areas: 1) Thung Don Samran Field, 2) Thung Lan Khwai Field, 3) Nok-Ka-Rean Field, 4) Mae Rumphueng Mangrove Forest, and 5) Pa Klang Aow Natural Park to ensure that the Company’s operations did not impact the biodiversity.
+Such survey has been carried out for 18 years consecutively (2008-2025).

 Such amount can be classified by each study area located around Sahaviriya Steelworks as follows: